emkael/pzbs-ranking/docs/scripts.md

 ---

+`hidden-import.sh`

+Imports PIDs of players hidden (but not disqualified) from the result pages of the rankings.

+---

 The above scripts can be used to prepare the database for generating ranking pages with any meaningful data.
 Data import is not covered by any `Makefile` targets, so you need to prepare the database manually (or via these scripts).

 For PBU data included in the repository, you'd have to run: